Where are the schools of yesteryear? In Manchester, some of them have taken on new uses, for example as the Senior Center

 served the renewal area, and in the case of schools, where at least ten percent of the students at the school lived in the

 urban renewal area.
 Manchester was able to benefit from this program in the expansion of Robertson School, which was

 located in the North End urban renewal area.
 The Downtown renewal project was rejected by voters in an October 1966

 referendum, so this type of Federal funding for Lincoln School was a moot point.)

 In a continuing controversy, many town residents objected to using six to sixteen acres of Center Springs Park for a school, playground, and parking lot.
 The Cheneys had given the land for a park, and even if the land weren’t entailed, does it make sense to use up park land when enrollment might be declining?
 In March, 1967, Mayor Nathan Agostinelli called a special meeting of the Board of Directors to discuss a school in the park, which the Board of Education favored and the Town Planning Commission opposed.
 The debates continued, with a 1967 proposal of just closing Lincoln School and transporting the students to schools in other parts of town.

-As it turned out, Lincoln School did close, and was revamped as town offices and our handsome hearing room where Board meetings and other activities take place.
+As it turned out, Lincoln School did close, and was revamped as town offices with a handsome hearing room, where Board meetings and other activities take place.
 It’s a wonderful use of the building, and it always gives me a moment of nostalgia to walk up the stairs, where so many pupils’ feet have trod.
 Today’s Lincoln Center is on the National Register of Historic Places.